This post is sponsored by Canadian Securities Administrators (CSA). All views and opinions expressed represent my own.

 Still, in reality, using bitcoins as if they were Canadian dollars isn’t easy.
 I have first-hand knowledge of this since I participated in the Money 20/20 Race last October.
 I luckily only had to get myself from Toronto to Las Vegas (with a number of stops and challenges along the way) by using my chip and pin credit card.
 But the winner of the race, Amelie Arras, had the hard task of doing the race using only bitcoins.

 That being said, although she did win (which was amazing!), she was able to do so not because it was easy to pay for things with bitcoins.
-She was able to travel and survive the race because she traded her bitcoins with members of the Bitcoin community in exchange for them to buy her flights, food or accomodations.
+She was able to travel and survive the race because she traded her bitcoins with members of the Bitcoin community in exchange for them to buy her flights, food, or accommodations.
 If we’re going to get technical, she was able to trade it, but not use it to buy goods and services.
 That’s very different than using it the same way we use dollars.

 Is Cryptocurrency Backed by a Bank or Authority?